NLeSC/guide/best_practices/language_guides/ccpp.md

 ## Libraries
-Historically, many C and C++ projects have seemed rather hestitant about using external dependencies (see also .
+Historically, many C and C++ projects have seemed rather hestitant about using external dependencies (perhaps due to the poor dependency management situation mentioned above).
-However, many good scientific computing libraries are available today that you should consider using if applicable.
+However, many good (scientific) computing libraries are available today that you should consider using if applicable.
 Here follows a list of libraries that we recommend and/or have experience with.

 ### Usual suspects
-These libraries are well known, widely used and have a lot of good online documentation.
+These scientific libraries are well known, widely used and have a lot of good online documentation.

 * [GNU Scientific library (GSL)](https://www.gnu.org/software/gsl/doc/html/index.html)
 * [FFTW](http://www.fftw.org): Fastest Fourier Transform in the West